GoogleCloudPlatform/accelerated-platforms/docs/platforms/gke/base/use-cases/inference-ref-arch/online-inference-gpu/vllm-podsnapshots-reference-architecture.md

 Cold start is measured from the Pod being scheduled, or the container being created, to the replica serving.
 Restore is measured from `PodScheduled` to `Ready`.
-The L4 results were measured end to end with the manifests in this repository, which poll `/health` every 10 seconds.
+The L4 results were measured end to end with an earlier version of the manifests in this repository, whose readiness probe polled `/health` every 10 seconds after an initial delay of 15 seconds.
 The L4 cold start includes downloading the weights from the Hugging Face Hub, and the L4 restore was onto a newly provisioned node.
 The 265 second and 5 second Gemma 4 31B results on H100, and the RTX Pro 6000 results, also used a readiness probe on `/health`, and the